seqeralabs/nf-training-public/docs/hello_nextflow/04_hello_genomics.md

 ### Method overview

 Variant calling is a genomic analysis method that aims to identify variations in a genome sequence relative to a reference genome.
-Here we are going to use tools and methods designed for calling short variants, _i.e._ SNPs and indels.
+Here we are going to use tools and methods designed for calling short variants, _i.e._ SNPs and indels (insertions and deletions).

 ![GATK pipeline](img/gatk-pipeline.png)